 Other manufacturers were quick to follow suit.
 The problem I find is that the viewport is not something usually found when looking at the specifications of a particular device.

 With the plethora of devices out there these days, with all different screen sizes and progressively greater resolutions, as a web developer it is getting increasingly more challenging to build websites that take on a responsive design, and still look as intended across the many tablets and phones available.

 Knowing the viewport of these devices is key to this challenge, and then building my media queries appropriately.
 I should mention here also that I do not try to target every specific device when it comes to media queries, and instead look to have several suitable “blocks” that cater well for a greater range of devices (keeping images out of the equation here for the moment).

 Having said all that, I still needed to know the viewport of the devices so I knew better where to put my “break points”.
-And to that end, I recently found a couple of very handy websites that helped me with that:
+And to that end, I recently found a very handy website that helped me with that:

-Both have a great list of devices (and are also quite regularly updated), and I like that the i-Skool link shows me the physical screen size as well as dpi value, whilst Viewport Sizes has a very handy filter option.
+This site has a great list of devices (and are also quite regularly updated), and also has a very handy filter option.

 If you can’t find the device you are after in the list though, a handy sub-page on Viewport Sizes is called Viewport Sizes Mine, which will tell you the viewport settings on whatever device you open the link in.
 It works if you resize your browser, and also works if you scale up/down your browser zoom.
 Nifty!